kimdonghwi12/kimdonghwi12/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently stduying on 한국폴리텍대학 빅데이터과
+- 🔭 I’m currently stduying on BIGDATA
-- 🌱 I’m currently learning ...
+- - 🌱 I’m currently learning ...
+JAVA,HTML5,C++,Python
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...